Reasons to Love Caramel Cheesecake Cookies

 Total: 2 hours 40 minutes

-These cheesecake cookies are thick and chewy with a surprise cheesecake filling inside.
+These caramel cheesecake cookies are thick and chewy with a surprise cheesecake filling inside.
 The dough is a basic drop cookie, stuffed with a creamy cheesecake filling and drizzled with caramel.
 They make a great addition to holiday baking, birthdays, or Sunday baking with the kids.

 Save this Recipe!